Aliases for HLA-DMA Gene

 GeneCards Summary for HLA-DMA Gene

 HLA-DMA (Major Histocompatibility Complex, Class II, DM Alpha) is a Protein Coding gene.
-Diseases associated with HLA-DMA include cardiac sarcoidosis and measles.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
-An important paralog of this gene is HLA-DQB2.
+Diseases associated with HLA-DMA include Cardiac Sarcoidosis and Measles.
+Among its related pathways are TCR Signaling (Qiagen) and Tuberculosis.
+Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding.
+An important paralog of this gene is HLA-DOA.

 Plays a critical role in catalyzing the release of class II-associated invariant chain peptide (CLIP) from newly synthesized MHC class II molecules and freeing the peptide binding site for acquisition of antigenic peptides.
 In B-cells, the interaction between HLA-DM and MHC class II molecules is regulated by HLA-DO.